Visit the area

 - When will I get my security deposit back: Usually within the first 3 days.

 - Is the calendar correct: 99% of the time.

 - Is it on the water or is there a view: No to both.
 The harbors are a few hundred yards down the road in both directions.

 - How close is the park: About a quarter of a mile as the crow flies but the entrance is about a mile down the road.

 - Will we meet you: I mow the lawn, take the trash, water the flowers, live 2 miles away and usually drive by the house at least once a day.
 I do like to say hi, introduce myself, meet people and answer any questions .
 So I hope so.

 - Do you rent Settlers House during the winter: No.

-- When will you put the new calendar up: Usually November or December but we are always taking reservations so just ask and you may get in before a price increase.
+- When will you put the new calendar up: Usually November or December but we are always taking reservations so just ask.

 Wes & Carney Williams